-This is how they achieved their phenomenal success and rapid ROI.
+This is how they achieved their phenomenal success and rapid return on investment (ROI).

-Mirriam’s first objective was to standardize the EHS framework across the organization.
+Mirriam’s first objective was to standardize the environmental, health and safety (EHS) framework across the organization.
 This took two years, during which period she invested her time in ascertaining best practice and engaging with stakeholders to ensure their buy-in.

 An energetic, passionate person, Mirriam sold the concept internally and cajoled the change-resistant, explaining that standardizing would create a safer environment, and significantly reduce costs.
 Mirriam understood that getting all business units to work in a uniform way would streamline the external audit process.
 Her vision was borne out: the costs of external audits over a three-year period dropped from USD 1.6 million to USD 1.2 million.

 The systems remained largely manual, however, and Mirriam’s next focus was to automate the standardized framework Transnet Engineering had developed.
 Pressing issues included the difficulty in managing historical data, the inability to easily trace the movement of documents, the lack of notifications over expiry dates and actions, and the inability to link documents to the last person to have modified them.

 IsoMetrix software was chosen as the preferred solution for automating EHS operations, due to the agility it offered, the strong dashboards, and the fact that it had been successfully rolled out at Transnet Engineering’s sister company, Transnet Freight Rail.

 After a 14-month project, the official go-live was in June 2014.
 The benefits of automating were immediately apparent.